christoff-buerger/racr/examples/examples-overview.md

 The example is accompanied by a peer-reviewed paper which motivates and explains these concepts:

 > Christoff Bürger.
-"Reference Attribute Grammar Controlled Graph Rewriting".
+"Reference Attribute Grammar Controlled Graph Rewriting: Motivation and Overview".
 > In: _Proceedings of the 2015 ACM SIGPLAN International Conference on Software Language Engineering_.
 > ACM, October 2015, pages 89-100.